 Opioids like fentanyl can cause severe damage due to the way they impact the brain.
 Since this drug is a legally prescribed medication, some people may abuse it through legal use.
 However, many illegally use it, too.
 Fentanyl abuse will produce many changes in appearance, behavior, and mood.
-When you can identify these symptoms of abuse, you can help yourself or a loved one to seek treatment to quit using this or other opioids.
+When you can identify these symptoms of abuse, you can help yourself, or a loved one seek treatment to quit using this or other opioids.
 For more information about the treatment options available, call Serenity House Detox Houston today at 866.516.8356.

 What Is Fentanyl?

 Fentanyl falls into the opioid class of drugs.
 Other drugs in this category include legal medications such as morphine and illegal drugs like heroin.
 Fentanyl, though, is much more potent than morphine.
 Its intense potency makes even those who use it legally to treat pain more likely to become physically dependent on it, which may lead to addiction and abuse.
 In some instances, people who use legal prescription drugs will turn to heroin abuse to give them the high they craved.

 What Are the Signs of Fentanyl Abuse?

 Fentanyl acts on the opioid receptors in the brain to ease pain and bring a feeling of euphoria.
 However, when abused, the drug causes several symptoms or signs, including:

 The drug’s potency can also lead to overdose, which often results in slower breathing and unconsciousness.
 If you think someone has overdosed on fentanyl or any drug, call 911 immediately.
 Prompt medical intervention could save a life.

 After getting care for an overdose, the person will need to go into treatment, starting with detox to mitigate the effects of withdrawal.

 What Happens During Fentanyl Abuse Withdrawal?